v2ray/manual/en/configuration/overview.md

 * `tag`: Outbound tag name of the current interface, data would be sent via this interface if this outbound is selected in routing configurations or other outbound's `proxySettings`.
 * `settings`: Protocol-specific settings, details are at protocols' detail pages.
 * `streamSettings`: For details, see [Protocol Transport Options](05_transport.md).
 * `proxySettings`: Proxy for outbound connections.
-When this is set, `streamSettings` on this outbound will have no effect.
+When this is set, `streamSettings` of this outbound will be omitted and disabled.
   * `tag`: When another outbound tag is specified, the data would be send via to the specified outbound.
 * `mux` (V2Ray 2.22+): [Mux Configurations](mux.md).